 I work with a team of philosophers.
 During a recent discussion, we settled on a philosophy that I think is important to share with anyone interested in design for the web or creating software.
 It may sound strange when you hear it so I want to explain first.
 You see, technology is alway changing and this makes “Knowing” anything dangerous.
 I use the word “Knowing” in quotes with a capital K to differentiate it from the word knowing as you might commonly use it.

-In real life, must make certain everyday assumptions: the air we breath did not turn poisonous between breaths; gravity will continue to work today the same way it worked yesterday.
-But we never fully “Know”, with a capital letter K and we should pretend to.
+In real life, we must make certain everyday assumptions: the air we breath did not turn poisonous between breaths; gravity will continue to work today the same way it worked yesterday.
+But we never fully “Know”, with a capital letter K and we should not pretend to.
 To Know is to be certain beyond the need for further evidence, argument, research, or discussion.
-When you Know something, you begin to lose patience with those wishing to keep the debate open.
+When you “Know” something, you begin to lose patience with those wishing to keep the debate open.
 You can see why this type of Knowledge can become dangerous.
 Knowledge is a Pursuit, not a destination you can ever fully arrive at – like a hyperbolic curve approaching an asymptote, we may never fully get there, but we do get close enough to remove reasonable doubt, to act with confidence, while still keeping our eyes and minds open for new information.
 Experience is important, information is important, but Knowing – Knowing with absolute certainty is dangerous because it closes the mind to new information.

 As humans, when we try to seek out and protect a particular type of knowledge that we call the “truth”.